 - Is pregnant

-Medical detox involves monitoring vital signs, following sleep aid protocols and administering medications like antidepressants.
+Medical detox involves monitoring vital signs, following sleep aid protocols, and administering medications like antidepressants when appropriate.

 Managing Acute Psychiatric Complications

 Medications may also be used to treat psychiatric complications from stimulant use.
-For instance benzodiazepines may be prescribed in cases of severe agitation.
+Benzodiazepines may be prescribed in cases of severe agitation.
 Antipsychotics may be prescribed for stimulant-induced psychosis.

 Evidence-Based Treatment Approaches